gecrooks/landscape2stl/README.md

 ## Data Source: 3DEP 1/3rd arc-second

 The elevation data is taken from the USGS 3D Elevation Program (3DEP) 1/3rd arc-second dataset (approximately 10m resolution).
 This is a high quality, high resolution dataset.
-I've experimented with scales up to 1:24000, and the models look great.
-(If the dataset resolution isn't fine enough the model starts looking like Minecraft)
+I've experimented printing with scales up to 1:24000, and the models look great.
+(If the dataset resolution isn't fine enough the model starts looking like Minecraft.)

 The downside is that this dataset is only available for the contiguous 48 states, Hawaii, and some parts of Alaska.

 ## There is no projection

 When you print a 2D map of a portion of the world you have to choose a map projection, since the world is spherical and the map is flat.
-There are many possible projections, and no projection is ideal since they must all inevitable warp the spherical reality to the flat plane.
+There are many possible projections, and no projection is ideal since they must all inevitable distort the spherical reality to the flat plane.
-Every projection introduces distortions.

 While I was pondering the problem of which projection would be best for terrain models, a flash of inspiration hit me: I don't need a projection at all!
 With a 3D printer I can print in 3D!
 Each terrain segment created by landscape2stl.py is a gently curved wedge of the Earth.
 The sides slope inwards slightly, and the east-west lines of longitude are curved.
 At large scales this effect is subtle, but not insignificant even at a scale of 1 miles: 1 inch.